 Try Something New

-If you want to branch out and try something new this summer, look no further than Fitbit Local.
+If you want to branch out and try something new, look no further than Fitbit Local.
 Led by talented fitness trainers around the country, this fun monthly series of free workouts creates a positive wellness experience for people of all fitness levels—from beginner to spin class pro.
 Workouts include boot camps, fun runs, and yoga classes held in 10 cities across the nation.

 Plus, Fitbit Local’s partnership with ZICO makes them an awesome resource to get your fitness on and stay hydrated while tapping into a welcoming, friendly, and health-oriented community.
 Get out in your city in a fresh and fit way, be more active, and inspire yourself and others to lead a healthier life.
 What’s not to love about that?